Frequently Asked Questions

 What is a Mortgage Adviser & why should I use one?

 Mortgage Advisers offer advice to people wanting to buy a house or property.
 We find mortgage options and finance that best suit you and your family.
 Every family is different, so having an expert help you with this process is a very good idea.
-As the service is free to you as the client, why not assure you have the best set up possible?

 What is the difference between a fixed and variable rate?

 Fixed and Variable rates relate to the interest rate that you are charged on your mortgage.

 A fixed rate is set for a pre-determined length of time, which is the length of term you sign your mortgage for.
 Fixed rate terms range from 6 months to 5 years.

 The benefit: by having a fixed rate mortgage, you never have to worry about the interest rate changing as your rate stays the same for the entire length of the term.
 If the rates go up, you still receive the lower interest rate you signed up with.